-In addition to in-class support, accommodations, and extra study options, we have an intervention program for students who are struggling with literacy.
+In addition to in-class support, accommodations, and extra study options, we also have intervention programs for students who are struggling with gaps in their foundational literacy and numeracy knowledge.

-If you would like further information in regards to how the Learning Support team can support your child, please contact Mrs Tina Phizacklea, the College's Head of Learning Support & Enrichment K-12.
+If you would like further information in relation to how the Learning Support team can support your child, please contact the College.